crpietschmann/portfolio/_imports/_posts/2008-05-12-windows-server-2008-hyper-v-rc0-and-athlon-64-x2-4200.markdown

 1) Yes, I know my cpu supports hardware-assisted virtualization.
-AMD&#39;s documentation states so, and VirtualPC 2007 was able to use it.<br />
+AMD&#39;s documentation states so, and VirtualPC 2007 was able to use it.

 3) Um..
 I didn&#39;t change anything, so it wont be this.